 - Makes a uniquely attractive hedge with heavy pruning

-- Tolerates a wider range of soils than other beeches
+- Tolerates a wide range of soils

 - Low-branched habit makes it suitable for hedging

-It has an attractive upright-oval to rounded-spreading crown when left alone and can be pruned to any desired hedge style.
+Fagus sylvatica has an attractive upright-oval to rounded-spreading crown when left alone and can be pruned to any desired hedge style.

 |USDA Hardiness Zones:||5 - 8|

 |Your Hardiness Zone:|

 |Sun/Shade:||Full Sun to Partial Shade|